mrachuta/pyrat_server/README.md

 <database_password>
 <database_host>
 ```
-This is suficient to set Django developer server.
+This is sufficient to set Django developer server.
-If you will try to set server as production enviroment, uWSGI is recommended.
+If you will try to set server as production environment, uWSGI is recommended.

 ## Using